 The Arlington Cultural Affairs Division is committed to persevering during this challenging time by focusing on innovation and alternative means of distributing content.
 We are in constant touch with national and regional arts leadership to keep abreast of trends and funding, and we will continue to connect you with relevant resources.

-The Lee Arts Center is a fully equipped professional open studio for artists, in ceramics & printmaking.
-It houses a mini-gallery with regular exhibitions of visiting and resident artists.
+The Lee Arts Center is a fully equipped professional studio for artists working in ceramics & printmaking.
+The Center houses a mini-gallery with rotating exhibitions of visiting and resident artists.
 Master workshops are offered throughout the year.

 5722 Lee Highway Arlington, VA 22207

 Unfortunately we have been closed due to the pandemic and will not be hosting our Annual Fine Crafts Show and Sale this year.
 Our members are participating at other regional shows and sales events and you can find more information about those opportunities by visiting our Artists on the Web.
 We hope to see you again in 2021!

 Ceramic Basket by Scott Kaye

 The Master Workshop program provides opportunities to interact with visiting master artists in one, two and three-day workshops covering a wide variety of media.
 Lectures, advanced skills classes and professional development seminars for independent visual artists are also presented.